Fri Jan 27 2023

 Cons:

-A traditional way to raise capital.
+A traditional way to raise debt capital.
 Bank Loans are suitable for companies with assets on books.
 If your edtech company runs offline centres, you may be able to get bank loans but will find it difficult to raise bank loans if your edtech business is completely online.

 Pros: